 - eye problems, like inflammation and dry eyes

 - inflammation of the blood vessels or the membrane around the heart

 - increased risk of heart attack and stroke

 - anemia, or low red blood cell count

 - diseases of the lungs or kidneys

-It’s important to talk to your doctor if you experience these or any other unusual symptoms that could be related to your RA.
+It’s important to talk to your doctor if you have these symptoms, or any other unusual symptoms that could be related to your RA.
 Side effects like skin and eye problems, anemia, fatigue, and depression are treatable with either medications or lifestyle changes.
-Other problems involving the heart, lungs, and kidneys need to be caught early, so ask your doctor about regular monitoring of these major organs, especially if you are taking corticosteroids.